jamesmartherus/drumr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Removed directed quotation marks from the description field.
 * Expanded the Description section.
 * Clarified that `tempo()` is not meant to make a sound, but to set the space between two beats
 * Fixed the second example in beat.Rd